 Contributing & Benefiting from Accounting and Finance Systems

 This Finance & Accounting for Office Administrators & Secretaries training course provides an introduction to finance and accounting for those who have no prior knowledge of this business area.
 It is designed to train the participants to support operational and financial processes.
 Those attending this training course will gain a clear understanding of the essential terminology of finance and accounting.
 They will also learn the principles and techniques of accounting systems through practical examples and exercises.

-The overall aim of this Oxford Finance & Accounting for Office Administrators & Secretaries programme is to ensure that those who attend will be able to perform their roles more effectively and efficiently within the workplace.
+The overall aim of this Finance & Accounting for Office Administrators & Secretaries training course is to ensure that those who attend will be able to perform their roles more effectively and efficiently within the workplace.

 This Oxford Finance & Accounting for Office Administrators & Secretaries training programme is highly interactive: in the very first session you will be working with case exercises and solving problems.
 You will be encouraged to make the link between the training room and your office and organisation.

 This Oxford training programme will utilise a range of learning methodologies, including short presentations with opportunity for question and answer, exercises and mini cases to develop knowledge and skills, and group discussions where you can share your opinions and experiences with your fellow delegates.

 As a result of attending this Finance & Accounting for Office Administrators & Secretaries training course, your employees will:

 - Be able to make more effective contributions to workplace meetings and discussions